mui/material-ui/docs/customization/api.md

 # API

 We have learned a lot regarding how people use Material-UI.
-The 1.x.x rewrote allowed us to completely rethink our components API.
+The 1.x.x rewrite allowed us to completely rethink our component API.

 > API design is hard because you can make it seem simple but it's actually deceptively complex, or make it actually simple but seem complex.